Deligrim/quick_event_backend/API_DOCS.md

 # Event APIs:

-## Adding an event that will be displayed in the feed.
+## Adding an event that will be displayed in the feed

 `POST /api/v1/event/`